HumphreyBoaGart/dotfiles/README.md

 ### Hardware Dependencies

 These are all specific to the hardware I'm using, and you may not need them.
-You'll have to modify the Waybar config if you want to ditch any of these.
+You'll have to modify their associated references in the Waybar config file if you want to ditch any of these.

 - iwd
 - [blueman](https://github.com/blueman-project/blueman)